IllinoisAUV/robosub/README.md

 ## Style
 We use clang-format to enforce style in the C++ files.
-You can format all of your code using `catkin_make --make-args clangformat`.
+You can format all of your code using `catkin_make --make-args clang-format` in the catkin workspace or `./build.sh clang-format`.
 It will automatically format all of your .cpp and .h files.

 # Building with Docker